shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 +++
-title = "Crispy Sesame Tofu with Coconut Dressing" date = "2021-03-26" description = "This crispy sesame tofu is easy to make and tastes amazing.
-The tofu is fried to make it extra crispy, then we top it with a sweet and savory coconut dressing.
+title = "Crispy Sesame Tofu with Coconut Chili Dressing" date = "2021-03-26" description = "Crispy sesame tofu is easy to make and tastes amazing.
+The tofu is fried to make it extra crispy, then we top it with a sweet and spicy coconut dressing.
 This recipe is completely vegetarian and vegan." tags = [
     "entree",
     "vegan",